exosite-archive/hvac-reference-application/README.md

 $ mr config product.id <productid>
 ```

 Executing the command below will set the product definition for this example as defined in the `beaglebone-hvac-spec.yaml` file.

 ```
 $ mr product spec push --file spec/beaglebone-hvac-spec.yaml
 ```
+This command sets up all of the data aliases that we will use in this example.
+You can now see them by going to [https://www.exosite.io/business/products](https://www.exosite.io/business/products) and clicking the 'Definition' tab.
+Many of the aliases are used by Gateway Engine which will be covered later.
+Notice the aliases like 'ambient_temperature', 'desired_temperature', and 'heat_on'.
+These are all the different dataports that will used for this HVAC example.

 At this point your product is configured and ready to start receiving data from the BBG or the simulator.